lithops-cloud/lithops/docs/source/compute_config/azure_vms.md

 ## Lithops and the VM consume mode

 In this mode, Lithops can start and stop an existing VM, and deploy an entire job to that VM.
-The partition logic in this scenario is different from the `create/reuse` mode, since entire job executed in the same VM.
+The partition logic in this scenario is different from the `create/reuse` modes, since the entire job is executed in the same VM.

 ### Lithops configuration for the consume mode